 - Continue to cook on medium heat until paste turns a light brown.

-- Whisk in shredded cheeses until smooth.
+- Whisk in milk until smooth.
+Then add shredded cheeses, blending until smooth.

 - Using a pasta spoon, toss cooked pasta with cheese sauce.